icey-franken/projectKIL/documentation/feature-packets/0-2-existingUser-readme.md

 * log in with destructables username/password
 * include a button for "login as guest"?
 Or just allow folks to browse website as a guest without any extra work - probably easiest/most user friendly way

-### signup page: '/account/register/'

-* register with facebook, google, twitter, autodesk
-* register for destructables account
-  * email
-  * username
-  * password
-  * about you (dropdown with multi-select of general "occupation"--this is a seeded file)
-    * anarchist
-    * part-time destroyer
-    * destructive sympathizer
-    * master of destruction
-  * country

 ### view your profile page: '/member/:username/'